NTH19/GSoC_2022_Report/readme.md

 Project : MariaDB ColumnStore MCOL-4995

-This project goal is to implement basic vectorized filtering at ARM platforms for Mariadb Column Store Engine.
+This project goal is to implement basic vectorized filtering for Mariadb Column Store Engine.

 ## Introduction